tana13p/Inheritance/README.md

 - **Development:** Built with Flutter and ML (Python).
 - **ML:** Utilizes Random Forest model for fare prediction.
 - **Data:** Public transportation data from https://www.kaggle.com/competitions/new-york-city-taxi-fare-prediction

+## Future Scope

+- **Expansion:** Plan to extend the app to cover Mumbai and eventually other cities in India.
+- **New Features:** Continuous development to introduce additional features and improvements.

 ## Installation